 - There’s a change in legislation which negatively affects your solution.

 - … and any number of other scenarios.

 Put simply, in business you need:

 Why I am stressing the importance of luck?
 To keep you in touch with reality; you could do everything right, including finding and mitigating all reasonable risks, but still fail due to no fault of your own, that is, due to bad luck.
+Just as you shouldn’t rely on good luck, you can’t completely dismiss the occurrence and impact of bad luck.
 That’s just the facts folks, sobering thought huh?!
 At least now you know.
 Best of luck!